 - Build your care team.
 If there is a PD symptom that is new or interfering with your life, build your care team and find a physical therapist, nutritionist or other specialist familiar with PD.

 - Explore complementary therapy.
-In addition to medication, introduce new approaches to managing PD symptoms — from massage therapy to art therapy or acupuncture.
+In addition to medication, introduce new approaches to managing PD symptoms — from massage therapy to art therapy or A complementary therapy in which a trained practitioner inserts small needles into the skin; has been proven to relieve pain..

 - Fill up your social calendar.
 Call our Helpline to find a support or exercise group in your area.